micro-community/development/design/framework.md

-# Libraries
+# Framework

-Micro primarily starts as a set of libraries with strongly defined interfaces that are pluggable.
-We've consolidated this effort into the [go-micro](https://github.com/micro/go-micro) framework.
+Go Micro is a framework for microservices development

+## Overview

+Go Micro provides the fundamental building blocks for creating distributed systems.
+It serves primarily for writing microservices but can be used to construct any kind of low level distributed system such as a database or network.
+Go Micro is a pluggable framework using Go interfaces.

-## Development
+## Design

 Below are the packages and interfaces which we're developing or planning to add in the future.

-Note: Libraries will be consolidated into go-micro.

-Library	|	Function	|	Description
+Package	|	Function	|	Description
 -------	|	--------	|	-----------
 [Service](https://godoc.org/github.com/micro/go-micro#Service)	|	Communication	| Request/Response, Streaming, PubSub
 [Config](https://godoc.org/github.com/micro/go-micro/config)	|	Configuration	|	Dynamic config, safe fallbacks, etc